 There are two types of damages that an injured person can collect in a cause of action for negligence: compensatory and punitive.
 Compensatory damages are awarded for the purpose of making a victim “whole,” and they are divided into two subcategories: monetary and nonmonetary.
 Monetary recovery may include the following damages:

 - Present and future lost earnings

 - Household services

 - Vocational rehabilitation

 Nonmonetary damages are more difficult to calculate, but they are still recoverable.
 Some examples of nonmonetary damages include:

 - Pain and suffering

 Punitive damages are awarded in cases where a court finds that the defendant’s conduct was intentional or egregious and outrageous to the degree that it shocks the conscience.
 Their purpose is to make an example out of a defendant in an effort to deter others from engaging in similar acts in the future.
 Florida has a cap on the amount of punitive damages that plaintiffs can collect in personal injury cases.
 A plaintiff may collect three times the amount of compensatory damages that are awarded or $500,000, whichever is greater.

 Miami Kayak Accident Injury Lawyer

 If you or someone you love have been injured in a kayak accident, do not wait any longer to contact a personal injury attorney.
 Medical expenses and rehabilitation costs can add up to thousands of dollars.
-The Law Offices of Prosper Shaked takes pride in providing aggressive representative for victims of kayak accidents so that they may receive the compensation they deserve.
-Call the Law Offices of Prosper Shaked today at (305) 694-2676 to talk to a Miami kayak accident injury lawyer you can trust.
+Prosper Shaked Accident Injury Attorneys PA takes pride in providing aggressive representative for victims of kayak accidents so that they may receive the compensation they deserve.
+Call Prosper Shaked Accident Injury Attorneys PA today at (305) 694-2676 to talk to a Miami kayak accident injury lawyer you can trust.